trojanhorser/sphinx/source/buttons.rst

 print
 ~~~~~~

-Print button definiton is below:
+Print button html code example and how it is rendered is shown below:

 .. code-block:: html